Expert-Guided Inverse Optimization for Convex Constraint Inference: Methodology

 Assumption~\ref{assumption:wellposed} ensures that the data and model are well-defined and that it is possible to construct a convex feasible region for FO.
 It states that (a) there exists a convex set that encapsulates the accepted observations, (b) the known constraints can indeed make the accepted observations feasible, and (c) the given input data do not contradict each other.
-These assumptions are not limiting given that the decision-maker is rational and is solving an implicit convex optimization problem.
-Note that data can also be pre-processed to ensure there are no inconsistencies.
-Through this pre-processing, we can also ensure that the labeling of good and bad observations is free of contradictions.
-In Section~\ref{sec:future}, we discuss how noise and uncertainty in the data can be addressed in future research directions.

-We reiterate that the notion of good and bad observations in the context of recovering the constraints differs from that in objective inference.
-This distinction is crucial as it diverges from the evaluation of observations based solely on their quality with respect to the utility function.
-In constraint inference, the notion of good and bad observations corresponds to the feasibility and infeasibility of observations concerning the underlying convex feasible set, respectively.
-Here, bad observations can provide an additional layer of information by enabling a better determination of where the feasible region should reside, which areas should be excluded from it, and which constraint parameters would provide a better fit.

-Because the objective function $f(\bx; \bc)$ is known in FO, we can identify the points in the convex hull of all accepted observations that provide the best objective value in FO.
+These assumptions are not limiting given that the decision-maker is rational and is solving an implicit convex optimization problem. \changemarker{Note that if the data is not well-posed, a data pre-processing step and/or a notion of noise or error can be introduced in the inverse model.
+We further elaborate on such additions in Section~\ref{sec:future}.} Because the objective function $f(\bx; \bc)$ is known in FO, we can identify the points in the convex hull of all accepted observations that provide the best objective value in FO.
 Definition~\ref{def:x0} characterizes such a point as the ``preferred solution''.
 An example of the preferred solution for a convex objective function is visualized in Figure~\ref{fig:preferred}, where the blue dashed lines indicate iso-cost lines of the objective function and $\bx^0$ is the preferred solution.
 This concept is formally introduced in Definition~\ref{def:x0}.

 \begin{definition} The~\emph{preferred} solution $\bx^0 \in \mathbb{R}^m$ is defined as

 \end{definition}

 Note that depending on the type of objective function and the shape of the convex hull $\cH$, there may be multiple observations that satisfy the definition of a preferred solution, in which case, we arbitrarily label one of them as $\bx^0$.
 The preferred solution is not necessarily one of the observations, but it is always on the boundary of the convex hull of all observations.